johnfmorton/Pic-Puller-for-Instagram/picpuller_docs_1.3.0.md

 use_stale_cache: either ‘yes’ or ‘no’ (defaults to ‘yes’ if undefined)

 Tags returned in a successful Expression Engine loop:
-status: a string of “true” is returned when data is returned
+ig_status: a string of “true” is returned when data is returned
-created_time: time stamp of image creation time, Unix timestamp formatted
+ig_created_time: time stamp of image creation time, Unix timestamp formatted
-link: URL of the images homepage on Instagram
+ig_link: URL of the images homepage on Instagram
-caption: The caption provided by the author.
+ig_caption: The caption provided by the author.
 Note, it may be left untitled which will return an empty string.
-thumbnail: URL to image, sized 150x150
+ig_thumbnail: URL to image, sized 150x150
-low_resolution: URL to image, sized 306x306
+ig_low_resolution: URL to image, sized 306x306
-standard_resolution: URL to image, sized 612x612
+ig_standard_resolution: URL to image, sized 612x612
-latitude: latitude data, if available
+ig_latitude: latitude data, if available
-longitude: longitude data, if available
+ig_longitude: longitude data, if available
-username: the Instagram username of the user whose account the image is from
+ig_username: the Instagram username of the user whose account the image is from
-user_id: the Instagram user id of the user whose account the image is from
+ig_user_id: the Instagram user id of the user whose account the image is from
-full_name: the full name provided by the user whose account the image is from
+ig_full_name: the full name provided by the user whose account the image is from
-profile_picture: URL to the profile image of the user
+ig_profile_picture: URL to the profile image of the user
-website: the website information whose account the image is from, if available
+ig_website: the website information whose account the image is from, if available
-likes: number of likes for piece of media
+ig_likes: number of likes for piece of media

 Tags returned in an unsuccessful Expression Engine loop:
-status: “false”
+ig_status: “false”
+ig_error_type: a single code word indicating the type of error (NoInstagramApp, MissingReqParameter, UnauthorizedUser issued by Pic Puller.
+Other codes are passed through from Instagram.)
-error: a string describing the error
+ig_error_message: a string describing the error

 # Authorization Link for use on ExpressionEngine front end.